 HIPAA SUMMIT OVERVIEW

-We look forward to you joining us as we tackle today and tomorrow biggest healthcare privacy and security challenges together.
+We look forward to you joining us as we tackle today’s and tomorrow’s biggest healthcare privacy and security challenges together.

 - Understand the basics of HIPAA, HITECH, ACA, and Cures laws and regulations, and the effect of healthcare reform on health information exchange.

-- Obtain up-to-date information about recent changes to the HIPAA regulations.
+- Obtain up-to-date information about recent changes to HIPAA regulations.

 - Update covered entities and business associates regarding HIPAA requirements.